shakes76/PatternAnalysis-2024/recognition/s4635974_VQVAE/README.md

 *Figure 3. pytorchinfo summary: input_size=(16, 1, 256, 128)*

 Above, we have the torchinfo summary of the specific VQ-VAE model used in this report.
 The batch size is 16.
 Our image size is 1 x 256 x 128.
+I used the original paper [2] and a model based on this paper [3] for guidance on building this specific model.
+AI [6] was used for help with understanding the model and how it links to the original paper.

 ### Hyperparameters